Focus List Fund , RBC a.k.a FTC461

 footnote

 We, of course, do not know what the MER (2.34%?) or transaction costs etc. etc. really amount to, as to some extend it depends if you go front-end, back-end, corporate or in a discretionary account.
-Even if you are a big boy or girl - if you are not you would not get this Strategy report – you might be paying an effective 2.5%, which would reduce your return to 12.4%.
+Even if you are a big boy or girl - if you are not you would not get this Strategy report – you might be paying effective 2.5%, which would reduce your return to 12.4%.
 According to my HP calculator that would get you $263,910, a slight difference of $217,184.
-Concerning the TSX, this is properly represented, and actually existed in the real unlike the Focus list that was an exercise in dry swimming for a good part of this time ;
+Concerning the TSX, this is properly represented, and actually existed in the real world unlike the Focus list that was an exercise in dry swimming for a good part of this time ;

 tsx march 16 2013

-According to the Globe & Mail’s chart the gained 6.22% over that period.
+According to the Globe & Mail’ chart the TSX gained 6.22% over that period.
 But indexes are normally not calculated on a total return basis as mutual funds are.
-So an adjustment for dividends should be added, and that gets us close enough to the 8.9%.
-Now we all know that if you want to make a point with charts you must choose the proper scale of both the y and axis and if you want to start at zero.
+So adjustment for dividends should be added, and that gets us close enough to the 8.9%.
+Now we all know that if you want to make a point with charts you must choose the proper scale of both the y and x axis and if you want to start at zero.
 TD Waterhouse does this as follows;

 TD Waterhouse Mutual Funds Profile Charts - Google Chrome_2013-03-16_11-26-33

 The purple annotations are mine.
 The rebound rally in wave 2 of C lasted at least a year and a half longer than expected, but otherwise we stick to the count.
-As we close in on ten years of no returns other than for the house, we can only advise those holding this dog to be patient and grin and bear it.
+As we close in on ten years of no returns other than for the house, we can only advise those holding this to be patient and grin and bear it.

 dog